 At Back Up we understand that spinal cord injury can be devastating but we believe it needn't prevent anyone from getting the most out of life.
-The aim of the role is to help all group members to have a positive experience on a course, by assisting, encouraging, listening to and supporting participants, group leaders and nurses/PAs alike.
+The aim of the role is to help all group members to have a positive experience on an under 18s course, by helping and encouraging all group members.
 Buddies are not matched up with individuals but are there to support the whole group.